gevaertlab/sequoia-pub/README.md

 i = 0 ## fold number
 model = ViS.from_pretrained(f"gevaertlab/sequoia-{cancer}-{i}")
 ```
+The gene names corresponding to the output can be found in the `evaluation/gene_list.csv` file.

 ### Step 6: Train or fine-tune SEQUOIA on the TCGA data